teaandtrauma/Dreams-Headtotoe/README.md

 	•	Charting tricks that protect your license
 	•	Reminders to slow down and do it right the first time

-⸻

-🔄 Version History
-	•	v1.0 – Dream built the blueprint.
-You’re welcome.
-	•	v1.1 – Auto-save added so you stop losing notes like your AirPods.
-	•	v1.2 – Now it works great on phones too.
-You mobile now, baby.
-	•	v1.3 – Reset button added for the next victim—I mean, patient.

-⸻

 🆘 Need Help?

 If it ain’t loading or acting funny: